Keboo/NosePlug/README.md

 ## Limitations
 This library relies on [Harmony](https://harmony.pardeike.net/) to monkey patch methods.
 This library maintains all of the same [limitations of Harmony](https://harmony.pardeike.net/articles/patching-edgecases.html).
-The most common failure comes from inclining.
+The most common failure comes from inlining.
 This is most apparent when compiling in Release configuration (optimizations enabled).